erdoganishe/LongArithmetic/README.md

-# BigMathRust
+# Long aripmetic

-This project - expansion of project that mas made for Cryptography for developers course.
+This project - expansion of project that mas made for Cryptography for developers course. (https://github.com/erdoganishe/BigMathRust)

 Functionality: